How to Become a Makeup Artist

 Certification and Licensure

-As a professional makeup artist, you will not only need practice and education, but will also need experience working in the industry.
-Look to your favorite makeup stores and brands to see if there are any available opportunities to join the team even as a cashier at Sephora or Ulta Beauty while attending a makeup artistry academy.
+As a professional makeup artist, you will also need experience working in the industry.
+Look to your favorite makeup stores and brands to find available opportunities to join the team.
+Even working as a cashier at Sephora or Ulta Beauty can provide you with valuable experience and exposure to products and clients while attending a makeup artistry academy.

-You might also consider looking for employment opportunities on different job-posting websites such as:
+You might also consider looking for employment opportunities on different job-posting websites.
 When using these job board websites, you can customize the search to provide results based on location, company, skill sets, and minimum salary requirements.